parthdholakiya/youtube-recommendation-system-hybrid/README.md

 # youtube-recommendation-system-hybrid
 The hybrid recommendation system is a special type of system that used data of both collaborative data and content-based data simultaneously which helps to suggest a similar or close item to the users.
 Combining the two above approaches helps to resolve the big problems in more effective cases sometimes.

-A hybrid recommendation system is a type of recommendation system that combines two or more different recommendation algorithms to provide more accurate and diverse recommendations to users.
-The goal of a hybrid recommendation system is to overcome the limitations of single recommendation algorithms by leveraging the strengths of multiple algorithms.

 The two main types of recommendation algorithms used in hybrid systems are:

 (1) Content-based filtering: This algorithm recommends items based on the similarity of their content to items the user has previously liked or interacted with.
 For example, if a user has liked movies with action and adventure, the content-based algorithm will recommend similar action and adventure movies.